snowdj/bradonomics.github.io/_posts/2013-07-06-so-good-they-cant-ignore-you-book-review.md

 ---
 layout: article
 title: So Good They Can't Ignore You - Book Review
+headline: So Good They Can't Ignore You - Book Review
 modified:
 excerpt: A review and summery of Cal Newport's Book So Good They Can't Ignore You.
 category: Reading List